 Winner: Celeste Barker, On Salman Rushdie’s Midnight’s Children and James Joyce’s Portrait of the Artist as a Young Man

 - The paper must have literature as its central focus.
 Creative-writing projects are ineligible.
 However, non-traditional essays or projects — including creative non-fiction — are eligible, provided the “core concept” is one of “critical literary analysis.”
 The Meyer Prize competition is open to quality work, broadly defined, provided that key criterion is met.
 See Courtney Royer (2015-16) for an example of a non-traditional scholarly project.

 - Any paper written in (or translated into) English and that was originally submitted for an upper-division (300 & 400 level) class at WOU is eligible.

-- Students may submit no more than 1 essay.
-A professor may nominate up to 3 essays, but only if they were written for his/her class.
+- Students or professors may submit nominations.
+Self-nominations are allowed.
 No student can have more than 2 essays entered in the competition.

 - Papers should be submitted electronically to the organizer of the competition (Gavin Keulks), who will strip them of all identification, comments, and grades to ensure a “blind” competition.

 - Papers need to have been written during the preceding spring, summer, fall, and winter terms.
 For example: for the 2019-2020 competition, papers should have been written during spring 2019, summer 2019, fall 2019, and winter 2020.